pydata/xarray/doc/contributing.rst

 This will display stderr from the benchmarks, and use your local ``python`` that comes from your ``$PATH``.

-Learn `how to write a benchmark and how to use asv from the documentayion <https://asv.readthedocs.io/en/latest/writing_benchmarks.html>`_ .
+Learn `how to write a benchmark and how to use asv from the documentation <https://asv.readthedocs.io/en/latest/writing_benchmarks.html>`_ .

 ..